meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 # Filtering and faceted search

-You can use MeiliSearch's filters to refine search results and create faceted search interfaces.
+You can use MeiliSearch's filters to refine search results.

-While filters are more general conditions and comparisons, faceted search is a specific use-case of filters.
-Facet filters are useful when creating interfaces to help users navigate a great number of results across many broad categories.
+Filters have several use-cases, such as restricting the results a specific user has access to or creating faceted search interfaces.
+Faceted search interfaces are particularly efficient in helping users navigate a great number of results across many broad categories.

 ## Configuring filters